 Aksu police arrested blogger Omerjan Hasan in early 2016.
 He is serving a sentence of 15 years for publishing an unofficial history of the Xinjiang region.

 Police arrested Hasan, a Uighur journalist, writer, and webmaster also known as Bozqir, sometime in March or April 2016, according to the World Uyghur Congress and Radio Free Asia.
-According to news reports, the Aksu Commission for Discipline Inspection launched an investigation into Hasan in May and accused him of violating political discipline by publishing an unofficial history of Xinjiang, spreading harmful information, defaming the Communist Party and government, and sabotaging national unity, ethnic unity, and social stability.
+According to news reports, the Aksu Commission for Discipline Inspection accused Hasan of violating political discipline by publishing an unofficial history of Xinjiang, spreading harmful information, defaming the Communist Party and government, and sabotaging national unity, ethnic unity, and social stability.

 Hasan worked as a translator, editor, and communications department deputy director for Aksu Television and the Aksu Bureau of Radio and Television from 1989 to 2003.
 In 2003, he started working for the China Nationality Unity magazine as its Xinjiang region assistant editor.
 Hasan has published numerous essays and short stories, according to a blog post detailing his résumé.